snahls/ProductApp/README.md

       3)  npm start

-d) Open another cmd and type the command: java-jar -Dserver.port:8080 ProductRESTApp-0.01-SNAPSHOT.jar
+d) Open another cmd and type the command: java-jar -Dserver.port:8080 ProductRESTApp-0.01-SNAPSHOT.jar (or) Run the jar file directly

 e) Now you can see the final output in the browser http://localhost:4000 with following: